bids-standard/bids-starter-kit/CONTRIBUTING.md

 This repository is under development, but we hope that it becomes a useful place for people to share and find small snippets of code that are useful for getting started with BIDS.

 To contribute to the codebase you'll need to submit a pull request.
-Check out our [guidelines][#making-a-change] below.
+Check out our [guidelines](#making-a-change-with-a-pull-request) below.

 #### [Templates][bids-starterkit-repo]

 This repository is under development, but we aim to have two templates for each BIDS sidecar file: one with a full example (all required/recommended/optional fields), and one with a minimal example (only required fields).

 To contribute a template you'll need to submit a pull request.
-Check out our [guidelines][#making-a-change] below.
+Check out our [guidelines](#making-a-change-with-a-pull-request) below.

 ## Where to start: labels